dspeyer/dspeyer.github.io/magic.md

 2. Enhance Complex Perception: Grant +X insight bonus to Search, Insight, Appraise and similar checks (cost: 2*X)
 2. True Sight: Grant +X to will saves against Phantasms, and fresh saves against any ongoing (cost: 2*X)
 3. Share Othersight: Target gains Caster's Sight Feats (e.g. soulsight) (cost: 5)
+3. Grant Othersight: Target gains a single Sight feat (the caster need not have it) (cost: 7)
 4. Share Senses: Target can use Caster's senses as well as their own (cost: 6)
 5. Scrying: Caster can use Target's senses as well as their own (cost: 7)